Skip to content

 • the Operator can generate long-term certificates automatically at cluster creation time,

-• you can also generate certificates manually.
+• you can generate certificates manually.

 The following subsections explain how to configure TLS security with the Operator yourself, as well as how to temporarily disable it if needed.